Q&A with Annika Rose

 When I asked about it, Annika explained that the newspaper began as a way of reclaiming her narrative and transforming emotional fallout into art.
 That blend of humor, defiance, and emotional intelligence made perfect sense once I started listening to her music.

 Growing up in Los Angeles, Annika was already playing in bands by age ten.
 Born into a musical family, her career began early: covering Led Zeppelin at ten, signing to a girl group at thirteen, and being dropped from a major label at fifteen.
-Instead of giving up, she went independent and developed a sound influenced by Paramore, Matty Healy, and Alanis Morissette.
+Instead of giving up, she went independent and developed a sound influenced by Paramore, Joni Mitchel, and Alanis Morissette.

 Alchemizing Pain, Building Worlds, and Finding Light